lmcinnes/umap/doc/faq.rst

 that specifies the glyph size in scatter plots.
 Depending on how much data you have reducing this to anything from 5 to 0.001 can have a notable effect.
-The ``size`` parameter in bokeh is simialrly useful (but does not need to be quite so small).
+The ``size`` parameter in bokeh is similarly useful (but does not need to be quite so small).

 More generally the real solution, particular with large datasets, is to use `datashader <http://datashader.org/>`_ for plotting.